yunimoo/elichika/README.md

 [docker compose](./docker/docker-compose.yml) example

-Thanks to [yunimoo](https://github.com/yunimoo) for preparing docker files.
+Thanks to ethan and [yunimoo](https://github.com/yunimoo) for preparing docker files.

 ## Running the server
 After installing, you need to run the server to play using the following command: